-The Residential Parenting Assessment and Skills Development Service (PASDS) is an intensive development and parenting assessment program for families referred by the Department of Health and Human Services (DHHS) - Child Protection.
+The Residential Parenting Assessment and Skills Development Service (PASDS) is an intensive development and parenting assessment program for families referred by Child Protection.
 PASDS is delivered by the QEC as a 10 day Residential program at Noble Park and also has a home based 12 week program through the Southern, Northern, Gippsland and Hume Regions.
 The program is delivered through evidence based guidelines that provide a framework for assessment of parenting capacity and planned interventions to develop parenting skills.
-The target group for PASDS is vulnerable infants and young children from birth to two years of age and their families where:
+The target group for PASDS is vulnerable infants and young children from birth to two years of age and their families.

 As the Case Coordinator you will be responsible for overseeing the families attending the PASDS program, as well as undertaking assessments of parenting capacity using evidence-based frameworks.
 You will ensure referrals are appropriate, attend intake and discharge meetings and monitor the progress of our families throughout the 10 day program.
-You will liaise with DHHS on a regular basis and produce reports to the department highlighting any risk and making appropriate recommendations.
+You will liaise with the Department on a regular basis and produce reports highlighting any risk and making appropriate recommendations.

 Essential knowledge and skills for this role include:

 A tertiary qualification in Social Work, Nursing, Psychology or equivalent.